-The best hotels in Athens below offer something to suit every budget and travel style.
-Hotels have been categorised by the quirky and eclectic boutique spots that offer a little something different, and those that t boast absolute luxury.
-Feel free to use the table of contents below to navigate to the relevant section.
+The best hotels in Athens offer something to suit every budget and travel style.
+There are the quirky and eclectic boutique spots that offer a little something different, and then there are those that boast absolute luxury.

 Boutique & Quirky Athens Hotels